exogen/postinstall-build/README.md

 of Node 0.12, npm 2, and the Docker environment used by Travis.
 To the best of my knowledge they are no fault of this package and are widely reported npm bugs.

+* **postinstall-build: not found**

-1. `postinstall-build: not found`: Sometimes npm triggers `postinstall` when a package’s dependencies aren’t actually available.
+  Sometimes npm triggers `postinstall` when a package’s dependencies aren’t actually available yet.

-2. `Callback called more than once.`: npm has some faulty async code.
+* **Callback called more than once.**

+  npm has some faulty async code.
 This message comes from within the npm codebase and does not refer to any callbacks within `postinstall-build`.

+* **ENOENT during npm prune**

-3. `ENOENT` during `npm prune`: npm is probably trying to prune a file that was already removed or never existed.
+  npm is probably trying to prune a file that was already removed or never existed.
 Seems to happen when there is a larger `devDependency` tree to prune.

+* **ECONNRESET**

-4. `ECONNRESET`: npm has trouble making lots of connections to its own registry.
+  npm has trouble making lots of connections to its own registry.
 You can use `npm config set fetch-retries 5` (for example) to work around this; using the non-HTTPS registry might also help.

 [trav_img]: https://travis-ci.org/exogen/postinstall-build.svg
 [trav_site]: https://travis-ci.org/exogen/postinstall-build